- The Definitive V8's -

 (NOTE that the comparison table at the end of this article is based on 2006 performance levels of about 825 HP and 481 lb-ft.)

 It is extremely disturbing that this engine configuration has been legislated out of existence by the NASCAR braintrust.
-For the 2015 season, in the stated interest of "reduced cost" and "better racing", these geniuses decreed that the 2015 Cup engines will be fitted with a "Tapered Spacer" between the throttle body and the intake plenum.
+For the 2015 season, in the alleged interest of "reduced cost" and "better racing", these geniuses decreed that these engines will be fitted with a "Tapered Spacer" between the throttle body and the intake plenum.
 This spacer amounts to little more than a fancy restrictor plate, which limits the amount of air that the engine can ingest.
 That rule change immediately reduced the engine power to roughly 725 HP.

 And while the NASCAR bureaucrats blather on about "reducing the cost of racing", this rule change has required yet another vast expenditure of R&D money to develop a new engine package (combustion chamber, ports, manifold runners, plenum configuration, cam profiles, valve springs, etc. etc. etc) to optimize the performance of this new (different) engine package.